-If you pay your tax late, the department will charge you a late payment penalty.
-This penalty is 1/2 of 1 percent (.005) of the amount shown as tax for each month or fraction of a month for which the failure continues.
-The department will charge this penalty even if you have an extension.
-The department charges this penalty from the original due date of the return until the date you pay the tax.
+If you pay your tax late, we will charge you a late payment penalty.
+This penalty is 1⁄2 of 1 percent (.005) of the amount shown as tax for each month or fraction of a month for which the failure continues.
+We charge this penalty from the original due date of the return until the date you pay the tax.
 This penalty cannot exceed a total of 10 percent.